-5.4.1 Interface from the APS sensor to the downstream processing unit
+5.5.1 Interface from the APS sensor to the downstream processing unit

-The interface of the APS sensor uses a CAN protocol / RS485 protocol and is connected to the downstream processing unit through an RJ45 or a customer specific connector.
+The interface of the APS sensor uses a CAN protocol (independent channel for each camera) / RS485 protocol (one channel for both cameras) and is connected to the downstream processing unit through an RJ45 or a customer specific connector.
+For technical details and data protocol, refer to the APS Safety Manual.

-5.5 Code tape
+5.6 Code tape

-Material Stainless steel body (1.4310)
+Stainless steel body (1.4310)

-Max. manufacturing length 1,500 m
+1,500 m

-Width of code tape 19 mm
+19 mm

-Thickness of code tape 0.6 mm (steel body 0.2 mm)
+0.6 mm (steel body 0.2 mm)

-Weight per meter 37.5 g
+37.5 g